You may have some questions when considering transferring to RWU.

 We may hold your file to be reviewed after updated transcripts are received.
 Finally, after an extensive period of inactivity (lack of response) relating to your file, we may withdraw your application, which may easily be reinstated upon your request.

-The following dates apply for Fall and Spring enrollment: The CSS Profile should be filed by January 1.
-The FAFSA (Free Application for Federal Student Aid) should be filed by February 1.
+The following dates apply for Fall and Spring enrollment: The CSS Profile (Institutional Aid) should be filed by January 1.
+The FAFSA (Federal & State Aid) should be filed by February 1.

 No, you need not have been offered admission to apply for federal and state financial aid.
 In fact, the processes of applying for admission and applying for financial aid overlap and can take place simultaneously.
 Because the deadline for financial aid precedes our suggested application-filing dates, it is more likely that one will apply for financial aid before applying for admission.
 However, financial aid award letters from Roger Williams University are given only to students who have been offered admission.